prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/api-withPrismicUnpublishedPreview.md

   automatically retrieve the first matching node and add it to the existing `data` prop using the node's typename.

-## `componentResolverFromMap`
+## `componentResolverFromMap()`

 This helper function is a simple method to determine which component to display during an unpublished preview.
-While `componentResolver` provides you with a list of nodes that match the URL of the previewed document, this list will usually only include one node. `componentResolverFromMap` uses this assumption to allow you to provide just set of document types and their matching component to render.
+While `componentResolver` provides you with a list of nodes that match the URL of the previewed document, this list will usually only include one node. `componentResolverFromMap()` uses this assumption to allow you to provide just set of document types and their matching components to render.
 The first node's type in the list is used to select the component.

-See the example in the next section for an example of `componentResolverFromMap`.
+See the the next section for an example of `componentResolverFromMap()`.

 ## Typical Example